myselfswastikmishra/TechTribe-final/README.md

     # For Google AI features (used in the "Start a Chapter" form)
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

-    # For sending contact form submissions to your Discord channel
+    # For sending form submissions to your Discord channel
+    # This is used for BOTH the contact form and the chapter application form.
     # IMPORTANT: This is a secret!
 Do not share it.
     DISCORD_WEBHOOK_URL="YOUR_DISCORD_WEBHOOK_URL_HERE"
     ```